bakercp/ofxBox2d/README.md

 Introduction
 ------------
 This is a simple wrapper for Box2d using Openframeworks.
 The examples below are still in progress, but should be stable for the most part.
 Please open up a issue if you have suggestions or find bugs.
-The wrapper is using Box2d version 2.3.
+The wrapper is using Box2d github version [ff2fa5cb92c0fb...](https://github.com/erincatto/Box2D/commit/ff2fa5cb92c0fb7cf357ddfded6152be1629386c).

 Thanks,
 Todd